 Honey Fuels the Body

 Honey provides an energy source for many body functions as the carbohydrates available in honey can be easily converted into glucose by even the most sensitive stomachs.
 Glucose is transported in the blood from the small intestine to the liver.
 In the liver, glucose is stored as an energy-available glycogen or converted to needed fat.
 One tablespoon of honey provides 64 calories in contrast to one tablespoon of white sugar (15 calories).

 Athletic performance can be improved when honey is consumed as it is an excellent ergogenic (facilitates healthy exercise) aid that helps maintain appropriate blood sugar levels while offering glycogen restoration after a workout.
 The net result is that honey can regulate the amount of insulin in the body as well as supporting energy expenditure.

 Riboflavin, vitamin B6, vitamin C, calcium, manganese, iron, and copper are present in honey.
 All of these have specific roles in maintaining our health.
 Interestingly, their quantity present depends on the type of flowers used during apiculture (the raising and keeping of bees).
 Most healthcare professionals agree that honey blended from different flora (polyflora) is healthier than monofloral (one flower nectar source for the bees).

 Honey As Medicine

 Keep in mind that all honey is not created equal.
-The quality of the honey and its ability to deliver these health benefits is greatly impacted by the geographical region from where it is sourced and the subsequent processing or assembly of any product.
+The geographical region significantly impacts the quality of the honey and its ability to deliver these health benefits it's from and the subsequent processing or assembly of any product.
 Research has shown that the best geographical areas for honey production are in Mexico, conifer forests in the central European mountains and New Zealand.

 The consumption of raw or natural honey is a powerful health additive to one’s daily nutritional needs.